Volunteer in Malaysia

 Location of Projects

-In some locations in Malaysia especailly rural areas the education system has room for improvement and foreign native English speakers are needed all year round.
+In some locations especially rural areas the education system has room for improvement and foreign native English speakers are needed all year round.
 This is a beautiful country to experience as an English teacher and you will find local people and children extremely friendly.
 On these placements you will get to lead English lessons to classrooms and also individuals, whilst also getting involved with other lessons and activities.
 Projects can be joined at youth centres, in schools and also you could be placed to help refugees.
-You won't need to know any of the local language but we recommend learning some Malay words and phrases in country to make the experience more enjoyable.

 Malaysia has a population of around 28 million people and around 4% live in poverty, you can make a difference and help disadvantaged people.
 Even thought Malaysia is a modern country with a booming tourist industry there are still areas which are underdeveloped and you can help improve infrastruture and facilities for local people.
 You can also help with sustainable living projects, help conserve nature in the rainforest, work in a medical capacity, help train local people providing them with new skills or work as a cook at homeless centres.